 - How to get to the Magic Kingdom from the Polynesian

-- Transportation Options for traveling to Epcot from the Polynesian
+- Travel to Epcot from the Polynesian

 - How to get to Hollywood Studios from the Polynesian